kiwicarolin/kiwicarolin.github.io/index.md

 **Guest lecturer at the University of South Australia**
 * Augmented Reality Interaction

-**Volunteer**
+**Service**
 * CHI 2022-2024: Associate Chair (Specific Applications Areas)
-* Women in STEM Club UniSA: Co-Founder and Planning Director.
-I defined the groups core vision of Innovation, Inclusion and Inspiration.
-I am also responsible for creating and maintaining our project schedules and help acquire grants.
+* Women in STEM Club UniSA: Co-Founder of the first club for women in STEM.
+I defined the groups core vision of Innovation, Inclusion and Inspiration and acquired funding to run workshops on these topics for our members.
 * Code like a girl: Event volunteer and panelist

 ![Volunteering](/assets/img/clg.PNG)